eresearchqut/VirReport/README.md

 Modified by Maely Gauthier 12/2021

 ## About Pipeline
-VirReport pipeline based on the scientific workflow manager Nextflow.
+VirReport pipeline is based on the scientific workflow manager Nextflow.
 It is designed to help phytosanitary diagnostics of viruses and viroid pathogens in quarantine facilities.
-It takes quality filtered small RNA-Seq samples as input.
+It takes small RNA-Seq samples as input.

 # Run the Pipeline

 ## Test run
 Download the pipeline and test it on a minimal dataset with a single command: